strangelove-ventures/horcrux/docs/metrics.md

 If the 'seconds_since' metrics exceeds the normal block time, it may indicate a sentry failure or a network stall/halt.

 If there are skips in the block heights requested to be signed the following counters will increase AFTER the sentry is able to report the latest block height.
-Until then, from the perspective of horcrux, it looks no different than a network stall.
+Until then, from the perspective of horcrux, it looks no different from a network stall.
  * signer_total_missed_precommits
  * signer_total_missed_prevotes